 Are we saying that people across our borders are not lovable, or that our idiots are better than their idiots because they are "ours"?
-Personally, I could think of an enormous number of lovable people in any country, and at least as many of those that I would be delighted to ignore.
+Personally, I could think of an enormous number of lovable people in any country, and at least as many of those that I would be simply delighted to ignore.

-In my view, which I am not trying to make universally valid, people are investing way too much interest in matters over which they have no control whatsoever- instead of devoting their efforts to increase the quality of their own life.
+In my view, which I am not trying to make universally valid, people are investing way too much interest in matters over which they have no control whatsoever--- instead of devoting their efforts to increase the quality of their own life.